-- it will be acknowledged by the College you applied to ('open' applications are allocated to Colleges shortly after the closing date).
+- it will be acknowledged by the College you applied to ('open' applications are allocated to Colleges shortly after the 15 October UCAS deadline).

 - you will be emailed a link and asked to complete the Supplementary Application Questionnaire (SAQ).
 You must regularly check both the inbox and ‘spam’/’junk’ folder of the email account you give in your UCAS application as you will be contacted by the University and/or UCAS at various stages of your application.

 You need to submit another application in addition to your UCAS application if you're:

 - attending a school/college/university outside the EU at the time of application